Excitation for Adaptive Optimal Control of Nonlinear Systems in Differential Games: Sufficient Conditions for PE

-\commentd{in Kommentar noch etwas kompaktere Schreibweise der Formel mit textstyle-Summen - brauchen wir nicht}First, the conditions introduced by $\Omega^{(1)}$~\eqref{eq:omega_1} ensure that the trigonometric function separated inside one bracket $\alpha_{\bar{h}}(\cdot)$ in \eqref{eq:bew_omega_3} is not eliminated by trigonometric terms inside the same bracket $\alpha_{\bar{h}}(\cdot)$.
+First, the conditions introduced by $\Omega^{(1)}$~\eqref{eq:omega_1} ensure that the trigonometric function separated inside one bracket $\alpha_{\bar{h}}(\cdot)$ in \eqref{eq:bew_omega_3} is not eliminated by trigonometric terms inside the same bracket $\alpha_{\bar{h}}(\cdot)$.
 This results from the claimed uniqueness of the frequencies in Definition~\ref{def:Omega1_def} which leads to a linear independence of all trigonometric terms inside $\alpha_{\bar{h}}(\cdot)$.
 Moreover, the conditions in $\Omega^{(1)}$ guarantee that in the element $\phi_{\bar{h}}(\vb*{x}_{\myd})$ $L_{\bar{h}}$ sine and $K_{\bar{h}}$ cosine functions are existent.
-This assumption is required to establish $\vb*{P}$ (cf.~Definition~\ref{def:PT}). \commentd{ggf.
-Absatz}
+This assumption is required to establish $\vb*{P}$ (cf.~Definition~\ref{def:PT}).